-Adobo is the Filipino way of cooking food inadobo style.
-This means that any meat or vegetable is cooked in soy sauce, vinegar, and garlic.
+Fish Adobo is a Filipino dish wherein fish is cooked using the inadobo style or method of cooking.
+Inadobo (sometimes referred to as adobo) is the Filipino way of cooking food by cooking in soy sauce, vinegar, and garlic.
 Along with these ingredients are pepper or whole pepper corn, and dried bay leaves.
 This is considered as the signature dish of the Philippines.

 Fish Adobo, as the name suggest, is any fish cooked inadobo style.
 I am presenting this recipe using a fish that is common to the Philippines — galunggong (round scad).
 Personally I love galunggong.
 I grew up eating this fish presented in different dishes.
 I love crispy fried galunggong –especially the small one because they get perfectly crispy when fried for a while.
 I like to have them with “sukang maanghang” spiced vinegar.